 Location National class (1) European class (1)(3)(4) Small rooms (2) of area not more than: 3 D-s3, d2 a.
-4m 2 in residential accommodation 01, b.
-30m2 in non-residential accommodation Other rooms (2) (including garages) 1 C-s3, d2 Circulation spaces within dwellings Other circulation spaces, including the common areas of blocks of flats 0 B-s3, d2
+4m2 in residential accommodation b.
+30m2 in non-residential accommodation Other rooms (2) (including garages) 1 C-s3, d2 Circulation spaces within dwellings Other circulation spaces, including the common areas of blocks of flats 0 B-s3, d2 (5)

 - 1. See paragraph B2.v. - 2.
-For meaning of room, see definition in Appendix E. - The National classifications do not automatically equate with the equivalent classifications in the European column, therefore, products cannot typically assume a European class, unless they have been tested accordingly. - When a classification includes 's3, d2', this means that there is no limit set for smoke production and/or flaming droplets/particles.
+For meaning of room, see definition in Appendix E. - The National classifications do not automatically equate with the equivalent classifications in the European column, therefore, products cannot typically assume a European class, unless they have been tested accordingly. - When a classification includes 's3, d2', this means that there is no limit set for smoke production and/or flaming droplets/particles. - Wallcoverings which conform to BS EN 15102:2007 Decorative wallcoverings - roll and panel form products, which achieve at least Class C-s3,d2 and are bonded to a Class A2-s3,d2 substrate will also be acceptable.